ParkerBMESU/BME_Masters/README.md

 #5 Lightness measurements
 Generation of lightness boxplots that compare lightness of treated plates to the control plate

 #6 Multi Class Image Classification Model
 The code used to generate 2 classification models.
-Namely `model_treated_10epochs.h5` and `model_extent_10epochs.h5`
+Namely `model_treated_10epochs.h5` and `model_extent_10epochs.h5` - Algorithm 4